Buffie Johnson Residence / Tennessee Williams Residence

 On the MapVIEW The Full Map

-In 1943, she purchased the narrow building at 235 East 58th Street and, in 1947, worked with her friend, architect Tony Smith, to remodel the ground floor behind the storefront, which stretched to the rear of the lot.
-According to a 1948 article, “A Painter Remodels A Ground Floor,” in Harper’s Bazaar, the space featured Johnson’s studio and several living spaces, including her bedroom that overlooked a tiny roofed courtyard in the rear.
+By the summer of 1942, Johnson moved to the narrow building at 235 East 58th Street, which she purchased in November 1943.
+In 1947, she worked with her friend, architect Tony Smith, to remodel the ground floor behind the storefront, which stretched to the rear of the lot.

 Williams is considered one of the foremost playwrights of the 20th century.
 He was best known for works such as The Glass Menagerie (1944), A Streetcar Named Desire (1947), and Cat on a Hot Tin Roof (1958), the latter two of which earned him Pulitzer Prizes.
 Many of Williams’ plays were performed in Broadway theaters with LGBT creators, set designers, and actors.
 Williams and Merlo were together 14 years, until Merlo’s death in 1963.